What does CTP Insurance cover in Queensland?

 Suncorp Insurance is Queensland’s largest CTP insurer, and offers additional Driver Protection Cover with our CTP Insurance at no extra cost to eligible customers.

 Suncorp Insurance also offers a multi-policy discount when you hold three or more eligible policies with us*.
 FYI, the discount won’t apply to CTP Insurance premiums, but CTP can count as one of your three policies and let you enjoy a discount on the others.

 The difference between CTP Insurance and other kinds of car insurance, such as Comprehensive Car Insurance or Third Party Car Insurance, is that CTP Insurance covers death or injury to other people caused by you when you’re driving.
 It doesn't cover damage to your car or other people’s cars or property.

 If you’re looking to cover your car for damage, find out more about our Comprehensive Car Insurance.

-* Combine any 3 or more eligible policies with Suncorp Insurance and we’ll give you a 15% Multi Policy Discount.
+*Multi policy discount: Hold 3 or more eligible products with Suncorp Insurance and you could qualify for a 15% Multi-Policy Discount.
 Eligible policies are Suncorp Home, Contents, Landlord, Car, Motorcycle, Caravan (including trailer), Motorhome and Boat.
-Suncorp CTP counts as an eligible policy, but can’t be discounted due to Queensland legislation.
-Comprehensive Car Insurance counts as an eligible policy, but the discount does not apply to the Suncorp Roadside Assist, Suncorp Insurance Home Assist and Excess-free Glass optional covers.
+Suncorp QLD CTP Insurance counts as an eligible policy, but it cannot be discounted due to government regulations.
+Refer to the relevant motor or home PED guide for more details.
+Discounts do not apply to Suncorp Roadside Assist, Suncorp Insurance Home Assist and Excess-free Glass optional covers.
 View full terms and conditions.